 Procedures

 The following procedures are used to find the amount in fees that VR pays for child care.
-If the fees exceed the maximum rate listed on the VR pays the amount that is listed as the maximum rate.
+If the fees exceed the maximum rate listed in WD Letter 23-19, Attachment 1: Increased Rates for Child Care Provider Reimbursements–Effective October 1, 2019 (PDF), VR pays the amount that is listed as the maximum rate.

 Table for Calculating Daily Rates